List of We Bare Bears characters: Wallace

-Wallace is an eye-patch wearing "fearless and born leader" who is an american tomboyish girl of Caucasian descent that is strong-willed, adventurous, determined, selfless, benevolent, yet somewhat misguided, evident by her flying her "Mighty Eagle" kite in the Hurricane Hal without signs of awareness and apprehension (until her kite got blown away, as well as Wallace herself almost until she was saved by Grizz and the Poppies from the hurricane), and aspires to be a park ranger, like Tabes.
+Wallace is an eye-patch wearing "fearless and born leader" who is an American tomboyish girl of Caucasian descent that is strong-willed, adventurous, determined, selfless, benevolent, yet somewhat misguided, evident by her flying her "Mighty Eagle" kite in the Hurricane Hal without signs of awareness and apprehension (until her kite got blown away, as well as Wallace herself almost until she was saved by Grizzly and the Poppies from the hurricane), and aspires to be a park ranger, like Ranger Tabes.
 It is unknown whether Wallace has only injured her eye or lost it, but she (and her parents) seems to shrug it off, only stating that she has "no regrets" and that "it was worth it" for the badge relative to it.
 Wallace serves as the leader of the Poppy Rangers, but her maturity is quite mediocre for being such a dedicated model leader.
 Wallace unanimously trusts Tabes' leadership and advice, but also adores the three bears, more especially Grizzly, whom she affectionately calls "Bear Guy," even though she is well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
 In the latter episode, Wallace's younger sister, Chuck Wallace, is introduced.
-Additionally, Wallace is the most aware of Grizz's incompetence, revising the flashbacks of how Grizz unintentionally caused bonfires while working to attain the other Poppy Badges through unknown means (even setting his own swimming suit on fire underwater), repeatedly saying that "he didn't do it."
-Nonetheless, Wallace still shows high loyalty towards Grizz and wants to be his dearest friend no matter what, like the other Poppies.
-Of the five Poppies, Wallace seems to be the closest one to Grizz and Tabes in terms of relationship.
+Additionally, Wallace is the most aware of Grizzly's incompetence, revising the flashbacks of how Grizzly unintentionally caused bonfires while working to attain the other Poppy Badges through unknown means (even setting his own swimming suit on fire underwater), repeatedly saying that "he didn't do it."
+Nonetheless, Wallace still shows high loyalty towards Grizzly and wants to be his dearest friend no matter what, like the other Poppies.
+Of the five Poppies, Wallace seems to be the closest one to Grizzly and Tabes in terms of relationship.